 - Moisten the seed-starting mix so that it’s wet but not soggy.
 (If you squeeze the wet mix in your hand, it shouldn’t be dripping.)

-- Add the mix to the cells of the seedling tray.
+- Add the mix to the cells of the seed tray.
 The cells should be 75% full.

 - Add your plant labels with the pepper names and dates.